 Even if your business lacks unlimited capital, this doesn’t mean you can’t plan for ongoing or future financial growth.
-What matters most is doing all that you can with the resources you have.
+The reality is that most successful businesses begin without extensive cash reserves or endless resources.
+What matters most is how effectively you leverage and manage the resources currently at your disposal.

 1. Be realistic about your company’s growth potential.